-- 1. ★3 EDCT (recommend EDCT Design Studies I or EDIT courses) - ★3 EDCT 400 Construction Technology - ★3 EDCT 400 Junior High Multi-Activity Organization 3. and Content I - 4. ★3 EDCT 400 Junior High Multi-Activity Organization - and Content II 5 ★3 EDCT 400 Fabrication Studies - 6. ★3 EDCT 400 Mechanics - ★3 EDSE 400 Design Studies
+- ★3 senior level EDCT

+- ★3 EDCT 400 Construction Technology

+- ★6 EDCT 400 Junior High Multi-Activity Organization and Content

+- ★3 EDCT 400 Fabrication Studies

+- ★3 EDCT 400 Mechanics

+- ★3 EDSE 400 Design Studies

-- 8 ★3 EDSE 495 - ★12 chosen from Chart 2 Career and Technology Studies 9.
-Minor Requirements OR - 1. ★3 EDSE 495 - ★3 chosen from Chart 2 Career and Technology Studies 2.
-Minor Requirements - 3. ★30 Advanced Standing for a minimum two-year certificate or diploma, applicable provincial or federal journey certification, or degree required.
-Contact the Department of Secondary Education for more information. - Students must take EDSE 317 during the IPT, which is normally offered in the Fall Term only.
-Students must take EDSE 417 and 451 during the APT, which is normally offered in the Winter Term only.
+- ★3 EDSE 495

+- ★12 chosen from Chart 2 Career and Technology Studies Minor Requirements

+- 1. ★3 EDSE 495 - ★3 chosen from Chart 2 Career and Technology Studies Minor Requirements - ★30 Advanced Standing for a minimum two-year certificate or diploma, applicable provincial or federal journey certification, or degree required.
+Contact the Department of Secondary Education for more information.
+Students must take EDSE 317 during the IPT\, which is normally offered in the Fall Term only.

+Students must take EDSE 417 and 451 during the APT\\, which is normally offered in the Winter Term only

-- (1) See overview of Career and Technology Studies Majors and Minors §75.4.3. - (2) Up to \star 30 Advanced Standing can be granted for relevant provincial and federal journey certification, or two-year diploma in Career and Technology major categories.
+- (1) See overview of Career and Technology Studies Majors and Minors §75.4.3. - (2) Up to ★30 Advanced Standing can be granted for relevant provincial and federal journey certification, or two-year diploma in Career and Technology major categories.
 Contact the Department of Secondary Education for more information.